ArabaKukua/counselling-centre-web-design/README.md

 ## The Problem

-The existing website contained a large amount of information but could be overwhelming for users looking for counselling services.
+The existing website contained a large amount of information but could be overwhelming for users looking for counselling services.The existing website also had not been updated since 2010.

 Several opportunities existed to improve navigation, readability, accessibility, and overall user experience.